Biden announces nuclear-powered submarines for Australia - KESQ

 “The question is really how does China choose to respond because Australia is not backing away from what it — what it sees to be doing in its own interests here,” said Charles Edel, a senior adviser and Australia chair at the Center for Strategic and International Studies.
 “I think that probably from Beijing’s perspective they’ve already counted out Australia as a wooable mid country.
 It seemed to have fully gone into the U.S. camp.”

-Before he departed for California, Biden spoke about steps the administration is taking to safeguard depositors and protect against broader economic hardship after the second- and third-largest bank failures in U.S. history.
+Before he departed for California, Biden spoke at the White House about steps the administration is taking to safeguard depositors and protect against broader economic hardship after the second- and third-largest bank failures in U.S. history.

 Biden said the nation’s financial systems are safe.
-He said he’d seek to hold accountable those responsible for the bank failures, called for better oversight and regulation of larger banks and promised that taxpayers would not pay the bill for any losses.
+He said he’d seek to hold accountable those responsible for the bank failures, called for better oversight and regulation of larger banks, and promised that taxpayers would not pay for any losses.

-The president’s daughter Ashley Biden and granddaughter Natalie Biden also traveled with him to San Diego.